brainlife/docs/docs/cli/update.md

     bl data query --project 59a09bbab47c0c0027ad7046 --subject $subject --json > list.json jq -r ".[]._id" list.json > ids.txt

-    #iterate each datas for this subject and add some tags
+    #iterate each data for this subject and add some tags
     for id in $(cat ids.txt)
     do
         echo "  updating $id"